Herry-Xu/ReCheck/README.md

-# starterhacks2018: Project

-Smart Shopping list, put item in shopping list.
-When walking by that store, phone will vibrate to notify you that you are near a store which carries that item.

-uses:
-shopping list, one store's information (each store gets a textfile), geofencing to find store.

-currently, doesn't work.
+This is a Smart Shopping list that users use to jot down items that they need to buy.
+When walking past a store that holds an item on the list, the phone will notify you of the price of the item at the store.

+Uses:
+Shopping list; Store's info is stored real-time using a google API; Geofencing is used to find store.